davidblaszka/redpointer/README.md

 python scraper_main.py
 ```

-This will save three tables (ratings, user info, and route info), including urls and html, to a mongodb database.
+This will save three tables (ratings, user info, and route info), including URLs and HTML, to a mongodb database.

 2. Next, run the file, parse\_clean\_store\_main.py, to parse html, clean the contents, and store user/route info in a mongodb database.